 The image above shows drawings of bathtub in plan (also magnified part where the taps are) and in side elevation.
 It’s on A3 sheet.

-The image above was drawn on A3 sheet and shows sink in plan, front ( not floor) and side elevation.
+The image above was drawn on A3 sheet and shows sink in plan, front and side elevation.
 The front elevation has tap detail larger on purpose, so I could include dimensions of the details there.

 The above image shows toilet and towel rail both in plan and front elevation.
 I drew it on A3 sheet.